Can You Apply Shellac Over Stain?

 The tackiness or stickiness of the stain indicates that it has not thoroughly dried or cured, and attempting to apply shellac over it can cause the two finishes to mix and create a messy, uneven result.

-Tacky stains can be eliminated by removing any remaining stain or applying stain thinner to the affected areas.
+Resolving sticky stains can be achieved by either removing any residual stain or applying a stain thinner to the specific areas that have been affected.

 applying shellac over stain wood